ibm-cds-labs/watson-recipe-bot-graph-dashboard/README.md

 1. Go to the Simple Notification Service in your web browser (ex: http://my-simple-notification-service.mybluemix.net/)
 2. Click **Adminstration** in the left nav.
-3. Enter *Add a New Key* and enter the host name.
+3. Under *Add a New Key*  enter the hostname for the dashboard.
 If you are running the dashboard locally use *localhost*.
 If you are running the dashboard in Bluemix use your Bluemix path (ex. *my-simple-notification-service.mybluemix.net*).
+4. Click **Generate Key**:

     ![SNS](screenshots/sns_apikey1.png?rev=1&raw=true)

-4. You should see your API key show up under **Existing Keys**:
+5. Click **Submit**.
+You should see your API key show up under **Existing Keys**:

     ![SNS](screenshots/sns_apikey2.png?rev=1&raw=true)

-5. Take note of the key.
+6. Take note of the key.
 You will use this to set the SNS_API_KEY variable in the .env files for the dashboard and the Watson Recipe Bot.

 ### Watson Recipe Bot Configuration